-Our policies allow you to extend the cover, so if you have only taken out a 4 month policy and you want to extend it for another three months, that is not a problem.
-If you come home permanently to United Kingdom, the Republic of Ireland or the Channel Islands before the termination of the cover dates, as the policy becomes invalid.
+Our policies allow you to extend the cover, so if you have only taken out a 4 month policy and you want to extend it for another three months, that is not an issue.
+If you come home permanently to United Kingdom, the Channel Islands or the Republic of Ireland before the termination of the cover dates, as the policy becomes invalid.

-The Main Benefit is that this policy will cover you for more than one country as you are likely to travel to more than one during your trip.
+One of the main benefits is that this policy can cover you for more than one country, as you are likely to travel to more than one country during your trip.